Final report for WPDP19-22

 Photography and Graphics - May 2019- Sept.
 2020

-Progress: The video, Instrumental Insemination, the script and filming have been completed and the video is in the editing phase.
-This is expected to be completed and available in spring 2021.
+Final Progress: The video, Instrumental Insemination, the script and filming were completed and available in spring 2022.

 B. Honey Bee Breeding and Practical Selection Methods